DinomNet/Simple-iOS-Picker.js/README.md

 document.body.appendChild(select);
 ```

 The library detects and initializes them automatically.
+As long as the elements have a class `picker` they will have the iOS picker attached to them.

 ### Light/Dark Mode